greinet/docker-mods/README.md

 If adding multiple mods, enter them in an array separated by `|`, such as `DOCKER_MODS=linuxserver/mods:code-server-ros2|linuxserver/mods:code-server-flutter`

-The current release [ROS2 Humble](https://docs.ros.org/en/humble/) will be made available inside the container.
+The current release [ROS2 Humble](https://docs.ros.org/en/humble/) and its development tools will be made available inside the container.